Caripson/ProML/docs/assertions_validation.md

 ### Common Assertion Types

-PromptLang supports a rich set of assertion types, including:
+ProML supports a rich set of assertion types, including:

 *   **Equality:** `equals`, `not_equals`
 *   **Numeric:** `greater_than`, `less_than`, `in_range`